-But, because we work on exceptional, high-end projects, we know that it’s a mistake to treat plans for outdoor space with the same ad-hoc approach you’d take towards acquiring furnishings and accessories.
+But, because we work on exceptional, high-end projects, we know that it’s a mistake to treat plans for outdoor space with the ad-hoc approach some mistakenly take towards acquiring furnishings and accessories.
 While finessing the garden might feel as though it’s part of the endgame from a construction point of view, incorporating it as part of a holistic approach to creating the best building possible will not only result in a more harmonious overall scheme but will root the property more securely and successfully in its habitat.
 It will also add substantially to its final value.

 Collaboration & Concept Design

 One of the main principles of good landscape design is unity of vision, achieved through consistency of design and harmonious repetition.
 The best foundation for achieving this level of coherence is by acquiring a thorough understanding of the client’s ideas and aspirations from the earliest stages.
 Only by fully appreciating the building’s ‘raison d’etre’ can a garden designer begin to plan an outside space that will relate specifically to the architectural brief.

 In many ways, generating ideas is the easy part; creating a garden that meets the client’s needs while respecting the environment and contributing positively to the local eco system is the real aim.
 This is where preparation and planning – in the form of early stage site analysis and information gathering – comes into its own.
 Research at this point can not only guide the choice and use of plants and materials but will indicate the infrastructure needed to underpin the garden’s long-term growth.
 An investment of time here can ensure we establish a habitat that will get better with time, settling comfortably into the broader landscape and supporting local wildlife.